wolf109909/Journey_Lua_Modder/README.md

 run JourneyLuaModder.py

-This tool is a work in progress. many functionalities will add on from time to time.
+This tool has been stopped updating since I've found a better way of doing Lua injection.

-Feel free to contribute to this project if you wants!
+Feel free to contribute to this project if you want!